CrestfallenLARP/cfldangerden/content/en/factions/gnoll/roles/gnoll_glutton.md

 healed_by: healing
 at_dying: Remain until Dead, then dissipate
 special:
-  - Eat Limb - 3 Count "I eat your [Limb Name], Break Limb"  After the count heal 10 Body
+  - Eat Limb - 3 Count "I eat your [Limb Name], Break Limb"  After the count heal 10 Body.
+May not use this skill again for 30 seconds.
-  - Howl - May act out hyena laughter or chittering followed by "Howl Fear" and throw 1 spell ammo
+  - Howl - x2 May act out hyena laughter or chittering followed by "Howl Fear" and throw 1 spell ammo
   - Consume Essence - If all four limbs are eaten, the gnoll may consume one essence from the body followed by a killing blow.
 This may only be done to a character once.
 "I eat your essence 1,2,3"  This allows the Gnoll Glutton to become a Gnoll Spirit Shaman.
 faction_level_2:
   - Eat Limb now gives 20 temporary Body.